Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 ---
 layout: doc
-title: Tasking Manager Administration Guide
+title: Tasking Manager Administrator Guide
 permalink: /en/coordination/tm-admin/
 lang: en
 category: coordination
 ---

-# Tasking Manager Administation Guide
+# Tasking Manager Administrator Guide

 **If the user interface of the version you use looks different from the one described here then you should consult [our version overview](/en/coordination/tm-disambiguation)**